France to propose U.N. Chapter 7 provision on Syria

 PARIS France will propose making United Nations envoy Kofi Annan's peace plan for Syria obligatory by invoking the U.N.'s "Chapter 7" provision, Foreign Minister Laurent Fabius said on Wednesday, describing the conflict there as a "civil war".

-Chapter 7 of the U.N. charter allows the Security Council to authorise actions ranging from sanctions to military intervention.
+Chapter 7 of the U.N. charter allows the Security Council to authorize actions ranging from sanctions to military intervention.
 But Russia and China have previously vetoed two strong Security Council resolutions against Syria.

 Fabius, who made his strongest comments on the Syrian crisis since taking up his position in May, said Paris had decided to increase pressure on Damascus after an escalation in the violence.